|Weight||104kg (16st 5lb)|

 Düsseldorf-born, he started the subsequent match against Tonga at Kingsholm and the final that brought a 37-6 victory over Canada at Sixways, Worcester.
 It completed a memorable few weeks because he had also won the Gatorade Performance of the Season kudos at the Aviva Premiership awards.
 He received the accolade for his display in the 24-19 victory over Sale Sharks in November 2010.

-Playing in all 44 matches in Exeter Chiefs’ first two campaigns in the Premiership in 2010/1 and 2011/2 is another of his distinctions.
-Tom agreed a two-year contract with the Chiefs in January 2011, helped them to fifth place last season and completed a half-century of Premiership games against Bath in October 2012.
+Playing in all 44 matches in Exeter Chiefs’ first two campaigns in the Premiership in 2010-11 and 2011-12 is another of his distinctions.
+Tom agreed a new three-year contract with the Chiefs in January 2014, having helped them to fifth place last season and reached 65 Premiership games, against London Wasps this January.
 He has scored nine tries in the competition and previously appeared for Chinnor, Reading and Coventry, a club he joined in 2005-06.

-He had emerged through Reading RFC in 2004-05 when he played in all 28 of their National Three South and Cup matches, mostly at Number 8, and plundered 18 tries.
+He emerged through Reading RFC in 2004-05 when he played in all 28 of their National Three South and Cup matches, mostly at No. 8, and plundered 18 tries.
 He bagged four in a game twice, against Dings Crusaders and Lydney, while being a model team player and showing total commitment to building on his game.

 Tom switched to Coventry the following season along the way to becoming the first Reading player to excel on the professional stage since Ayoola Erinle, then a future England centre, appeared for their juniors, colts and seniors.